Zenika/kops-toolbox/bin/Step03_separated_tooling_environment/README.md

 # kops-toolbox

-## Step 02 - Basic cluster with weave
+## Step 03 - Separated tooling environments

 Same cluster as in step 02 but this time we added different environments for prod and tooling.